Erk-Vural/Java_Articles/lambda-expressions/README.md

 Lambda expressions are added to Java with Java 8 and known to be the biggest feature introduced with the version.
-They are used for providing an implementation for [Functional Interfaces](https://github.com/Erk-Vural/turkcell-java-articles/tree/main/functional-interfaces) (An interface with only one abstract method) before lambda expressions, functional interfaces needed to be impemented by an anonymous inner class(which is a class that only implementing functional interface's method). **Lambda expressions** enable the programmer to write cleaner, more readable code by enabling writing functions without a class and a name.
+They are used for providing an implementation for [Functional Interfaces](https://github.com/Erk-Vural/turkcell-java-articles/tree/main/functional-interfaces) (An interface with only one abstract method) before lambda expressions, functional interfaces needed to be implemented by an anonymous inner class(which is a class that only implementing functional interface's method). **Lambda expressions** enable the programmer to write cleaner, more readable code by enabling writing functions without a class and a name.
 It is a bit confusing in the concept of Object-Oriented Programming(OOP) because in Java besides primitive data types